Jon Stricklin-Coutinho - Community Manager for Which?

 What impressed me most was how StrawberrySocal was able to pick up our community needs so quickly; during our initial briefing I spent hardly any time explaining the technology because everyone already understood the mechanics of using our systems.

 We have a very detailed manual which outlines everything we need for our community team to follow.
 It took about an hour [for StrawberrySocial] to understand what was needed and then run with it.
-The breath of understanding was simply not a problem and I was able to walk away knowing that I’d entrusted my community to the right people.
+The breadth of understanding was simply not a problem and I was able to walk away knowing that I’d entrusted my community to the right people.

 It’s very refreshing to work with folks that want to understand the audience and what kind of people are here and what they’re talking about.
 We haven’t had much of a problem with moderation anyway, and when [StrawberrySocial] came in, it was smooth sailing from the get go.
 It was rare there were issues, but when there were, the team picked them up immediately.
 This meant I was able to reduce the amount of paperwork and reporting back because you don’t need that level of paperwork when everybody is on the same page.
 I trust the decisions that the StrawberrySocial team has been making.